platformsh/platformsh-docs/using/integrations/bitbucket.md

 The [Bitbucket add-on](https://platform.sh/bitbucket) allows you to manage your Platform.sh environments directly from your Bitbucket repository.

+Supported:

+-   Create a new environment when creating a branch or opening a pull request on Bitbucket.
+-   Rebuild the environment when pushing new code to Bitbucket.
+-   Delete the environment when merging a pull request.

 ## Install the add-on

 On your Bitbucket account, click on your avatar, select ``Manage Account``, and simply install the Platform.sh add-on by selecting ``Find new add-ons`` from the left menu.
 The Platform.sh add-on is under the *Deployment* category.

 > **note**
-> We recommand you to install the add-on at the *team*  (select ``Manage Team`` instead) level so that every repository that belong to the team can use the add-on.
+> We recommend you install the add-on at the *team*   level (select ``Manage Team`` instead) so that every repository that belongs to the team can use the add-on.

 ## Get started